GUIDED ALASKA Trip Information

 Western Brooks Range Geography and Wildlife

 As the Brooks Range heads west beyond Gates of the Arctic National Park, the craggy peaks and arid climate give way to broad colorful ridges, rich and productive tundra, and some of the highest densities of wildlife anywhere in the Arctic.
 Except for the few Inupiaq residents, the entire Western Arctic is un-peopled and remote.
-Our trips offer unparalleled opportunities to view the 165,000 animal Western Arctic caribou herd as they migrate just after calving, predators in tow.
+Our trips offer unparalleled opportunities to view the Western Arctic caribou herd as they migrate just after calving, predators in tow.

 On a canoe trip a few years ago we watched 60,000 caribou swim the river in a single day.
 The river turned white with shed hair!
 On the Chukchi Coast where the tundra blends into the ocean is a rich complex of lagoons hosting marine mammals and birds during the brief arctic summer.